-This is an Important Early Period L&jG Stickley piece made in Onondaga Shop, NY.
+This is an Important Early Period L&JG Stickley piece made in Onondaga Shop, NY.
 Made in the early 1900s, Mission / Arts & Crafts Era.
+This piece is from Owendega model.

 This bookcase is in Excellent Original Condition.
 The selection of quartersawn oak is exquisite.
 The patina on the original finish is excellent.
 This bookcase is solid and heavy duty.
 It is approximately 30% heavier than bookcases of the same model and maker produced at a later time.
 Everything about this piece is original, including the glass in the doors and hardware.
 The key is present.
 The bookcase features keys through tenon construction on the top and bottom of each side.
 The back side of the bookcase is chamfered and each panel on the back is splined together.